gregl83/mknft/README.md

 # mknft

-NFT toolset for Photoshop layer combinations.
+Toolset for creating NFTs from Photoshop layer combinations.

 **IN DEVELOPMENT / TESTING**